DexIlaganDev/ToDoList-VanillaJS/README.md

 # ToDoList-VanillaJS
-create a todolist using vanilla javascript
+create a todolist using vanilla javascript and html and css